-SMIS+ is delivering next generation safety reporting technology for the rail industry, making it easier for people to collect information, and extract intelligence.
+SMIS+ is our programme to modernise safety reporting capabilities for the rail industry, making it easier for people to collect information, and extract intelligence.

-We are creating a completely new cloud-based on-line system exploiting commercial off-the-shelf, state of the art, safety management software, which will replace both the existing Safety Management Information System (SMIS) and Close Call systems.
-These currently rely on costly and outmoded technology.
+This is a completely new cloud-based on-line system exploiting commercial off-the-shelf, state of the art, safety management software, which has replaced the old SMIS (Safety Management Information System), and in time will also incorporate the Close Call system, replacing costly and outmoded technology.

 This represents a huge change to what's been used in the past, with more intuitive and workflows connecting users so it's easier for them to collaborate to complete tasks, as well as a new risk-based data structure and new business intelligence software, meaning users can create their own reports more easily.

-So while the name is similar, still spelling out 'SMIS', this is a completely new system, denoting a transformation in system capability to the rail industry.
+So while the name is similar to the name of the system it replaced, still spelling out 'SMIS', this is a completely new system, denoting a transformation in system capability to the rail industry.

-Phase 1 will be rolled out imminently and a roll out date will be issued in due course.
-The first phase will replace the current SMIS system so that SMIS users are able to do exactly the same things that they do today.
+Phase 1 was introduced on 6 March 2017, replacing the old SMIS system so that SMIS users are able to do the same things that they could do in the old system.

 Phase 2 will be rolled out later in 2017 and replace the existing Close Call system, delivering the ability to record and track 'close calls', as well as the ability to use mobile devices.